smladeoye/yii2-dependentinput/README.md

                 'type' => 'select',

                 // the dependent element parent/parents id without the #
+                // the value can be a string or an array;
+                // if it is an array, the array key is used to save the value
-                'parent' => ['input1' => 'input1'],
+                //the value for the below input can be gotten from $_GET['params']['input1'] 'parent' => ['input1' => 'input1'],

+                OR

+                //the value for the below input can be gotten from $_GET['params'][0]
+                // 'parent' => 'input1'

                 // the dependent element id without the # 'child' => 'input2',